Carnegie Mellon University-Wide Studies Courses

 - Intermittent: 3 units

 As humans rely more and more on electronic devices to support their everyday activities, there are ever present warnings about the impacts such reliance has on human autonomy ranging from who owns and controls information networks, the inequitable impact of technology consumption on peoples and places, varying accessibility of technology around the globe, and the promises and limitations of technology in improving human health.
 By engaging in technology as a lens, this sequence of weekend micro-courses encourages students to examine technology as a system disproportionately impacting humanity by enabling and constraining human rights of groups of people around the globe.
 With a multi-disciplinary focus, the course invites researchers and practitioners from the University of Pittsburgh, Carnegie Mellon, and relevant fields more broadly.
-In Fall 2023, the focus will be on the impact technology has on human health.
-This will include a discussion about technologys impact on human interactions, including mental health amid a pandemic and changing working conditions.
-It will also include a focus on the accessibility and disparities on health cares increased reliance on technology across the globe as well as the transition to digitizing health records and the dangers this creates in relation to privacy.
+In Spring 2023, the focus will be on the impact technology has on the future of schooling and work.
+This will include a discussion as to how technology can improve the efficiency and safety of the workforce through automation while also creating further divides between those who have educational access and those who do not.
+The effects of technology on education and the common language of the world, including how it impacts native languages and cultures, will also be discussed.
 Added Note: The course will occur on Friday, Oct.
-27th, Saturday, Oct.
-28th, and Sunday, Oct.
-29th.
-Engagement in the course should be synchronous; accommodations for those in significant time zone differences will be provided to allow enrollment and completion of all elements of the weekend.
+24, Saturday, Oct.
+25, and Sunday, Oct.
+26. Engagement in the course should be synchronous; accommodations for those in significant time zone differences will be provided to allow enrollment and completion of all elements of the weekend.
 If a student is interested in the course but unable to engage in the course dates, please reach out to Korryn Mozisek (kmozisek@andrew.cmu.edu).